Silver Lake is a largely gay and hilly neighborhood (one of its nicknames is “The Swish Alps”) in the city’s Mideast Los Angeles (MELA) region.

 THE SILENT FILM ERA

-In 1909 William Selig and Francis Boggs established a film studio in Boggs’ rented bungalow in Edendale, an historic Los Angeles neighborhood centered in what is now Echo Park and the eastern portion of what’s now Silver Lake.
+In 1909, William Selig and Francis Boggs established a film studio in Boggs’s rented bungalow in Edendale, an historic Los Angeles neighborhood centered in what is now Echo Park and the eastern portion of what’s now Silver Lake.
 Soon, Edendale was the center of the burgeoning industry.
-Meanwhile, Monogram,Vitagraph and Walt Disney all established studios in another Silver Lake neighbor, Franklin Hills.
+Meanwhile, Monogram,Vitagraph, and Walt Disney all established studios in another Silver Lake neighbor, Los Feliz (now Franklin Hills).
 Silver Lake, situated between the two, immediately attracted industry figures and creative types.
-With the silent film industry including many homosexuals, by the 1920s, Silver Lake also supported a thriving gay population which continue to reside in the neighborhood to the the present.
+With the silent film industry including many homosexuals, by the 1920s, Silver Lake also supported a thriving gay population that continues to reside in the neighborhood to the present.

 Click here to read my exploration of the abandoned train right-of-way